 Note: A torch with an open flame should never be used on PEX piping or PVC.
-Never use a torch directly on the joints of copper pipe.
-You can melt the solder and cause leaks.
-Copper is a good conductor of heat.
-If you’re 12 inches away from the joint, you’re close enough to clear ice in the joint.
+Never use a torch directly on the joints of copper pipe – you can melt the solder and cause leaks.
+Copper is a good conductor of heat, so heating the pipe 12 inches away from the joint is close enough to clear ice in the joint.

 When thawing pipes, you’re often working in tight spots.
 If you use an open flame for thawing, don’t set your house on fire dealing with frozen pipes.

 Make sure to:

 - Stay at least 2 feet from flammable materials

 - Use a heat shield (flat hunk of metal) behind the pipe you’re working on for extra protection

 This is probably the easiest method of thawing frozen pipes.
 If your frozen pipe is indoors, simply raise the temperature in the room with a space heater.
 If the frozen pipe is under a sink, place the space heater near the area with the door open.
 Check the plumbing periodically to see if the heater defrosted the pipes.